cosmos/cosmos-sdk/UPGRADING.md

 the nested messages.
 By implementing this interface, the BaseApp can simulate these nested messages during transaction simulation. -->

+#### `x/params`

+The `x/params` module has been removed from the Cosmos SDK.
+The following [migration](https://github.com/cosmos/cosmos-sdk/blob/828fcf2f05db0c4759ed370852b6dacc589ea472/x/mint/migrations/v2/migrate.go) and [PR])(https://github.com/cosmos/cosmos-sdk/pull/12363) can be used as a reference for migrating a legacy params module to the supported module-managed params paradigm.

+More information can be found in the [deprecation notice](https://github.com/cosmos/cosmos-sdk/blob/main/UPGRADING.md#xparams).

 ## [v0.52.x](https://github.com/cosmos/cosmos-sdk/releases/tag/v0.52.0-beta.1)

 Documentation to migrate an application from v0.50.x to server/v2 is available elsewhere.